rossmacdata/MOSTLY_Cypress/MOSTLY_Cypress/README.md

 ## Reporting

 In Cypress test runner, reporting is shown in real time.
-See video below of a successful test run.

 Following a headless run, report is show in the console, or a simple mochawesome report can be generated using the following command from project root.